influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ####  liveConnections

-* The number of live TCP connections to other nodes.
+* The current number of live TCP connections to other nodes.
 * Data type: integer

 ####  liveStreams

-*  The number of live multiplexed streams across all live TCP connections.
+*  The current number of live multiplexed streams across all live TCP connections.
 * Data type: integer

 ####  rpcCalls